Meet the Teacher

 What do you think most students appreciate about your class?

 They are respected as uniquely created individuals with a voice to share and be heard.
 They feel safe to learn without being compared to others or put in a box of one way of growing and learning.
 They know I want to be there!

 What is unique about you, your talents, or interests that you bring to the class room?

 I am a living testimony as an adult of success from learning by the Principle Approach.
 It transformed my way of thinking and turned me into a lover of learning!
 As I myself now have excitement to learn, I am able to share this in the classroom and encourage the ready as well as the reluctant learner.
 I see value and potential in each and every child and look for ways to pull this out.
-I seek to be the “living textbook,” not a regurgitation of what a book tells me to teach.
+I seek to be the “living textbook."

 What have you seen in your students over the years that has touched your heart the most?